thai321/Algorithm-Problems-Java/Depth First Search/README.md

 - Linear time complexity
 - It is very important in project management
 - Another important fact has something to do with Hamiltonian cycles
-- <b>Hamiltonian path:<b> it is a path in an undirected or directed graph that visits each vertex exactly once.
+- <b>Hamiltonian path:</b> it is a path in an undirected or directed graph that visits each vertex exactly once.
 - If a Hamiltonian path exists, the topological sort order is unique, no other orderresprects the edges of the path.
 Conversely, if a topological sort does not form a Hailtonian path, the DAGwill hae two or more valid topological orderings
 - Finding Hamiltonian path is NP complete problem: but we can decide whether such a path exist in linear time